ArronJablonowski/UbuntuNotes/README.md

 ```
 lsblk
 ```
-sda = The drive to decrypt:
+sda = The drive to decrypt at boot (ensure boot drive in encrypted to protect keyfile):
 ```
 cryptsetup -v luksAddKey /dev/sda /root/.keyfile
 ```